-Each round's section of the website had its own theme based on that person you were recruiting incorporated both into its puzzle mechanics and its web design:
+Each round's section of the website had its own theme based on the heist team member you were recruiting.

-Feynman's round pages were meant to resemble a typical professor's homepage: basic Helvetica Neue font, the professor's author-photo, and a mostly-monochrome color palette other than grading-pen red for highlights.
+A typical academic's homepage: basic Helvetica Neue typeface, the professor's author-photo, and a mostly-monochrome color palette other than grading-pen red for highlights.

-Agent 99 (one of the secret agents in the old spy spoof TV show Get Smart) had puzzle pages themed like Cold War-era surveillance dossiers--typewriterlike fonts, physical papers, and a desk with the rotary "shoe-phone" from the show in the background.
+Cold War-era surveillance dossiers--typewriterlike fonts, physical papers, and a desk with the rotary "shoe-phone" from the old spy spoof TV show Get Smart in the background.

-The Sneakers round was styled like a command-line interface on an old phosphorescent computer terminal, with monospace text and a color scheme of black and radioactive green.
+A command-line interface on an old phosphorescent computer terminal, with monospace text and black and radioactive green colors.

-The Rubik round homepage had a WebGL-based, interactive Rubik's cube on it, with puzzle corresponding to the 27 subcubes.
-Its design otherwise was extremely minimalist and "designer-y" in shades of white and light gray.
+The Rubik round homepage had a WebGL-based, interactive Rubik's cube on it, with puzzles corresponding to the 27 subcubes.
+Its design otherwise was minimalist and "designer-y" in shades of white and light gray.